-To make the cupcake sponge, cream together the butter and the light brown sugar
+To make the cupcake sponge, cream together the butter and the sugar until smooth

-Add the eggs, brandy and the vanilla extract, and mix well
+Add the eggs and mix well with a whisk

-Then fold in the self raising flour and mixed spice
+Then whisk in the self raising flour and mixed spice

 Cut out the middle of each cupcake using a cupcake corer or a sharp knife

 To make the buttercream, mix together the butter and icing sugar with a spoon or electric hand whisk, when it starts to come together, add the brandy and mix until smooth

 Pipe the icing onto the cupcakes using a star nozzle and piping bag.
 Or spread on with a spoon

 Add sprinkle and edible glitter if you like

 Keep in a cool place, and eat leftovers within 3 day